-Florida Tech’s College of Aeronautics is consistently recognized for offering one of the best university-based aviation programs in the country.
-In keeping with this notable distinction, Florida Tech’s Ph.D. aviation sciences degree is one of the first doctoral aviation program in the nation and is accredited by The Aviation Accreditation Board International.
+Florida Tech’s College of Aeronautics is consistently recognized as offering one of the best university-based aviation programs in the country.
+In keeping with this notable distinction, Florida Tech’s PhD aviation sciences degree is one of the first doctoral aviation programs in the nation, and is accredited by the Aviation Accreditation Board International.

-Classes for students earning an aviation sciences degree from Florida Tech are part of a dynamic and flexible learning environment and conveniently held in the evening hours so working professionals can balance workplace and academic obligations.
-Students often travel to national conferences, publish research in respected aviation journals and find graduate student assistantships or adjunct teaching opportunities.
+Classes for students earning an aviation sciences degree from Florida Tech are part of a dynamic and flexible learning environment, with classes conveniently held in the evening hours so that working professionals can balance workplace and academic obligations.
+Students often travel to national conferences, publish research in respected aviation journals, and find graduate student assistantships or adjunct teaching opportunities.

-As a national research university, Florida Tech’s commitment to making tangible advances in aeronautics ensures students earning an aviation sciences degree have cutting-edge tools and facilities for high-tech research.
+As a national research university, Florida Tech’s commitment to making tangible advances in aeronautics ensures students earning an aviation sciences degree have state-of-the-art tools and facilities.

 The Emil Buehler Center for Aviation Training and Research is located a few minutes’ drive from Florida Tech at the Melbourne International Airport.
 There students studying for an aviation sciences degree find more than 50 aircraft, including a brand new fleet of Piper Archer TX aircraft equipped with the Garmin G1000 glass panel navigation system and facilities such as wind tunnels, air quality monitoring systems, high-tech modeling software programs and advanced flight simulators, as well as Cessna, Cirrus, Citabria, and Liberty XL2 aircraft.
 These aircraft and the research center give students a chance to conduct research beyond simulations and labs.

-The Center for Human Aviation Factors facilitates aviation research and graduate-level thesis work through the use of high-tech tools including flight simulators and advanced statistics software.
-The center has an emphasis on applied research that enhances aeronautical systems to improve human performance, safety and pilot training.
+The Center for Human Aviation Factors facilitates aviation research and graduate-level thesis work using high-tech tools including flight simulators and advanced statistics software.
+The center has an emphasis on applied research that enhances aeronautical systems to improve human performance, safety, and pilot training.

 Florida Tech is a member of an elite team of universities chosen by the Federal Aviation Administration (FAA) to join a new Center of Excellence for General Aviation, alongside the existing Center of Excellence for Commercial Space Transportation.
 These centers enable Florida Tech to receive research funding to explore various aviation-related topics.

-The FAA Center of Excellence Partnership to Enhance General Aviation Safety, Accessibility and Sustainability (PEGASAS) is a research partnership between academia, industry and the federal government and covers a broad spectrum of aviation sciences degree topics such as safety issues, including airport technology, propulsion and structures, airworthiness, flight safety, fire safety, human factors, system safety management, and weather.
+The FAA Center of Excellence Partnership to Enhance General Aviation Safety, Accessibility and Sustainability (PEGASAS) is a research partnership between academia, industry, and the federal government and covers a broad spectrum of aviation sciences degree topics.

 Research helps experts in many areas of aviation make aviation less complex and safer.
-It also helps consultants and experts address issues in the industry including green airport design, human factors, operations, meteorology and more to learn how to predict and prevent scenarios that cause airline accidents, interruptions in service, technical challenges and even such things as pilot shortages and fuel prices.
+It also helps consultants and experts address issues in the industry to learn how to predict and prevent scenarios that cause airline accidents, interruptions in service, technical challenges, and even such things as pilot shortages and fuel prices.

 Through research the aviation sciences degree experience for students at Florida Tech goes beyond classroom learning to real-world application.